tschf/pafs/README.md

 # PL/SQL API for Stripe

 This API is used to charge cards from an APEX application.
-Basis usage:
+Basic usage:

 ```plsql
 begin